-Art and Design

-Intent: Explore colour theory using watercolours and create weavings

-Autumn 1 - In 'Contrast and Complement Y4', the children learn about colour theory by studying the colour wheel and colour mixing.
-This includes an exploration of tertiary colours, warm and cool colours, complementary colours and analogous colours, and how artists use colour in their artwork.
+Invasion-Curriculum Driver Year 3/4 Autumn Term A Art and Design Intent: Explore colour theory using watercolours and create weavings Autumn 1 - In 'Contrast and Complement Y4', the children learn about colour tion of tertiary colours, warm and cool colours, complementary colours and analogous colours, and how artists use colour in their artwork. required to create woven patterns and products.